A lot or a little?

 What's the story?

 Seventeen-year-old Karl Shoemaker starts his senior year of high school aiming to survive, have sex, and maybe fool people into thinking he's normal.
 Years of required weekly therapy at school have formed an unbreakable bond for Karl and other assigned students, who call themselves the MADMAN underground.
 Karl thinks he is willing to turn his back on them to be popular, but whenever one of them is threatened, Karl can't help but come to their rescue.
 He goes to AA, works four or five jobs, sneaks food and shelter to his friends when they need it, and tries to hide money so his mother can't spend it on pot.
 School dances, football, and reading assignments compete for time with his jobs and his chores.
 His anger issues, addictive tendencies, a psychotic cheerleader, and self-destructive gay best friend almost overwhelm him before a couple of positive guys finally step in to help.

 Is it any good?

-This is high school in hell, but Karl keeps his sense of humor, and his hope.
-This is frenetic, fast-paced, funny, and painfully revealing about the kids that society lets slip through the cracks; the ones who would rather hide from their parents and go hungry than get sent to foster care or detention homes.
+This is high school in hell, but Karl keeps his sense of humor and hope; the book is frenetic, fast-paced, funny, and painfully revealing about the kids that society lets slip through the cracks.
+They're the ones who would rather hide from their parents and go hungry than get sent to foster care or detention homes.
 Some of them are driven to abusive and self-destructive behavior by their parents' abuse, but a few of them are just mentally unstable themselves.
 Thrown together by teachers who think they are helping, these kids form a volatile group who help each other survive.

 The main character is luckily a very resilient young man who can't turn his back on his friends, or hardly anyone else.
 Karl's history of mutilating small animals and the self-destructive tendencies of his friends are nearly as difficult to read about as the adults in this small town who turn their backs on these kids, even though they know what is going on behind closed doors.
 Brutally sad, but ultimately hopeful, this book is only for older, mature teens, and not even all of them.